By Gordon Nary

 Language and imagery are important in a different way as well.
 I find it remarkable that, in a culture that collectively doesn’t bat an eye at the most disturbing images of women presented in art, music, and literature— for example, some rap lyrics and 50 Shades of Gray—all of a sudden is surprised that some men see women as nothing more than objects of their power and domination (and some women see men the same way).
 Unless we address that dynamic, ridding ourselves of the current crop of offenders will simply make room for more, either in the same way or in some other manifestation.

 People who have positions of power are obliged—really, truly obligated—to speak out when they see something wrong.
 It’s clear that in many of the cases now being discussed in the media, powerful people knew and did nothing to stop it.
 That is simply wrong.
 Power is meant to exercised in part to protect the vulnerable.
 When we do not do that, we fail in our call as the people of God.

 Last but not least, it seems we’ve lost any sense of forgiveness in society; that leads to scapegoating rather than healing and a sense of wholeness.
-There has to be a way of forgiving people and reintegrating folks back into community; otherwise the repentance we look for loses some of its meaning.
-Forgiveness heals not only the forgiven but also the one who forgives.
+There has to be a way of forgiving people and reintegrating folks back into the community; otherwise, the repentance we look for loses some of its meaning.
+Forgiveness heals not only forgiven but also the one who forgives.
 That’s powerful medicine.
-That’s something the Church can show society how to do, if we are given the chance.
+That’s something the Church can show society how to do if we are given the chance.

-Gordon: In closing , I wanted to chare with our readers Where C.S.
+Gordon: In closing, I wanted to share with our readers Where C.S.
 Lewis Meets CSI: Dr. Barbara Golder “Lady Doc Lawye Combines Medicine, Law, and Bioethics Expertise with Catholic Teaching to Address Issues of the Day, Including Charlie Gard